B.S., Beijing Normal University; M.S., Ph.D., Pennsylvania State University

 I was born and grew up in Beijing, China.
 I came to the U.S. to pursue a graduate degree in 2007 and received Ph.D. in Statistics from Penn State University in 2012.
 Prior to joining Wellesley, I was a tenure-track Assistant Professor of Statistics at Williams College from 2012 to 2015, and at Bentley University from 2015 to 2016.

-My teaching considers both applied and theoretical topics in statistics, including introductory statistics, regression analysis, probability, multivariate analysis, nonparametric statistics, Bayesian statistics, etc.
+My teaching considers both applied and theoretical topics in statistics, including introductory statistics, regression analysis, probability, multivariate data analysis, nonparametric statistics, Bayesian statistics, etc.

 I enjoy working with students on research topics in statistics.
 I also have great interest in undergraduate statistics education.